-Travelling across Europe has never been easier.
+Traveling across Europe has never been easier.

 Nowadays, all you need are some money, an ID card or a passport and time because between the U.E. state members there are no borders and you can reach very easy the main European cities by train or by car.

 And the Netherlands is a very good place where to set your camp and explore a part of Europe.
-For a few days you visit Netherlands and for the rest of the days maybe you want to explore the neighbouring countries.
+For a few days you visit Netherlands and for the rest of the days maybe you want to explore the neighboring countries.

 From Amsterdam, for example, there are direct trains which take you to the most important cities in Europe.

-A convenient way to discover the cities near Holland is to hire a car and go exploring on your own pace, without a fixed schedule, just build your own route around the Netherlands and pin each city to your personal travel itinerary.
+A convenient way to discover the cities near Holland is to hire a car and go exploring at your own pace, without a fixed schedule, just build your own route around the Netherlands and pin each city to your personal travel itinerary.